 Dane Aleksander, animator at Animat Habitat

-In the development of White Elephant—a comic book, a companion app and an invitation to change the way we look at wildlife, this article introduces the project through the influences on its art and story.
-In storytelling, like in design, we communicate with imagery that is familiar, symbolic and even iconic to drive focus to specific details that communicate a unique visual tone.
-Here are some of the artworks and the artists that have championed the culture and design of wildlife art.
+In the making of White Elephant—a comic book, a companion app and an invitation to change the way we look at wildlife—I have had a number of influences.
+This article introduces the project through its roots in art and story.
+In storytelling, like in design, we communicate with imagery that is familiar, symbolic and even iconic to drive focus to specific details carrying a unique visual tone.
+Here are some of the artworks that have championed the culture and design of wildlife art.

 Animals in Art History

-Look way back to the beginnings of visual storytelling, to cave art that is as aesthetically textured as it is rich with historical implication, and to the most pertinent example: the Chauvet-Pont-d’Arc Cave, “located in a limestone plateau of the Ardèche River in southern France.”
-The decorated cave, above and below, “contains the earliest known and best preserved figurative cave paintings in the world,” around thirty thousand years old, “they demonstrate a range of techniques including the skillful use of colour, the combinations of paint and engraving, anatomical precision, three-dimensionality and movement.”
+Look way back to the beginnings of visual storytelling—to cave art that is as aesthetically textured as it is rich with historical implication.
+All the way back to the most pertinent example: the Decorated Cave of Pont d’Arc, “located in a limestone plateau of the Ardèche River in southern France”, as introduced on the Grotte Chauvet-Pont d’Arc UNESCO World Heritage Listing.
+This decorated cave, also described in the great history book of Disney Animation: The Illusion of Life (1981) by Frank Thomas and Ollie Johnston, “contains the earliest known and best preserved figurative cave paintings in the world,” These cave paintings are around thirty thousand years old, Frank and Ollie continued, “they demonstrate a range of techniques including the skillful use of colour, the combinations of paint and engraving, anatomical precision, three-dimensionality and movement.”

-A second and topical example: Phillipp’s Cave with a white elephant painted more than five thousand years ago.
-There – in Namibia, “the Erongo Mountains offer a reliable water supply, thanks to impermeable granite pans, which are filled during the rainy season” and have historically allowed for rich wildlife.
-The white elephant, below, is among numerous rock paintings in the Erongo Mountains that tell of ancestors of the indigenous people of Southern Africa, and their ancient lives among animals.
+Another example of cave paintings, Phillipp’s Cave in Namibia, includes a white elephant painted more than five thousand years ago.
+Namibia is home to the Erongo Mountains.
+The area has historically allowed for rich wildlife because, as explained at Info-Namibia, “the Erongo Mountains offer a reliable water supply, thanks to impermeable granite pans, which are filled during the rainy season.”
+A white elephant is pictured among numerous rock paintings in the Erongo Mountains that depict the importance of animals in the lives of ancestors of the indigenous people of Southern Africa.

 In ancient Rome, a particular example of relief art—a triumphal monument of the Roman emperor Marcus Ulpius Traianus Crinitus: Trajan’s Column (106-113 CE) then had a significant impact on late Roman architecture and sculpture.
 Its bas-relief sculpture is in the form of an engraved band – 625 feet in length, and 4 feet in height – that spirals upward, around the column, in a continuous narrative of Trajan's military campaigns.
 Its spiral narrative holds more than one hundred and fifty scenes with more than two thousand five hundred figures, all sculpted in low-relief, including sixty images of the emperor.
 The scenes include specific events from the Dacian campaigns, and yet most scenes depict the day-to-day activities of the Roman legionaries.
-This provides an illustration of the ancient Roman military equipment, techniques and weaponry set against a flat relief background with an occasional suggestion of a town: houses, walls, and bridges and so on.
+Trajan’s Column provides an illustration of the ancient Roman military tactics and equipment set against a flat relief background with an occasional suggestion of a town: houses, walls and bridges and so on.

-The architecture of the helical stairway inside the column in particular spread throughout the empire, but this sculpture is of particular note here for its unique application of visual storytelling.
+The sculpture is of particular note here for its unique application of visual storytelling.
 While its construction may seem impractical in relation to making a comic book today, Trajan's Column showcased a similar capacity to tell an epic story nearly two thousand years earlier.

 Wildlife Through a Lens

-The key art for White Elephant takes a look at visual reference through the lens of artists who have given glimpses of our wild world as never before seen, with admiration for those working to raise the public consciousness about the value of the natural world.
+The key art for White Elephant takes a look at visual reference through the lens of artists who have given glimpses of our wild world as never before seen.
+The project was also born out of admiration for those working to raise the public consciousness about the value of the natural world.
 Through expression of value in those things that are vanishing, the art of Robert Bateman has set the example for projects at Animat Habitat.
-In his book, An Artist in Nature (1990), Bateman expresses the realization, “that we are living in a disappearing world,” that his art, “hearkens back to a distant, mythical age when the world was a Garden of Eden and animals.”
+In his book, Robert Bateman: An Artist in Nature (1990), Bateman expresses the realization, “that we are living in a disappearing world,” that his art, “hearkens back to a distant, mythical age when the world was a Garden of Eden and animals.”

 Bateman has come to believe that every living thing is a unique individual, and has claimed some lions are so familiar to him, “that when [he sees] them on TV [he recognizes] them.”